meghladon/ministry-of-the-future/README.md

 This is an early-stage project being built slowly, in public.
 There's no mailing list yet.
 The clearest signal of interest is voting in the rounds.

 For partnership or research enquiries: [meaghan_ferguson@outlook.com](mailto:meaghan_ferguson@outlook.com)

----

-*Built in Melbourne.
-Tested anywhere people are willing to vote.*